sitraka-/Sound-Systems/README.md

 ## DELIVERABLES

-This project will culminate in the creation of a sound archive consisting of a series of audio tracks, a performance
+This project will culminate in the creation of:
+	1 → a sound archive consisting of a series of audio tracks 2 →

 field recordings, Foley, and other, alongside short written and/or diagrammatic thick descriptions of the different worlds explored.